 Please note that weather conditions can change – even on low-level walks - and you need to be properly equipped.
 Many of our high-level walks are in wild and open country at altitudes above 450 meters/1500 feet, where weather conditions can be noticeably different to those in the valley bottoms.

 - Suitable walking attire for the day – no jeans please

 - Hat and gloves

 - Suitable supportive footwear.
-Please note that on the walks graded as "hard" including the Challenge walks we strongly recommend wearing walking boots
+Please note that on the walks graded as "hard" including all high level walks we strongly recommend wearing walking boots

 - Your mobile phone if you have one (see above)

 Although the event has Public Liability cover, all participants are encouraged to provide their own accident cover.
 It should be noted that rambling / hiking exposes participants to natural hazards.
 The Richmond Walking & Book Festival cannot be held responsible for any injury occurring during a walk.